 Too many autistic people have to live with what happened to them.
 They need to know who to talk to, or who to write to, in safety.
 Do they know?

 They're relying on your help.

 The picture at the top is one I took in a church.
-It shows Mary, the mother of Jesus, with the baby Jesus in her arms.
+It shows a statue of Mary, the mother of Jesus, with the baby Jesus in her arms.
 She is sitting down, looking at him with love.
 A shaft of light is falling on him.

 Cold snow, caught in bitter winds.
 Twilight, with no shelter from Spring's leaves.

 A countless number whose lives are no longer...

 For those cries for help may sound like anger, like bitterness, like scorn, in a world unaccustomed to the voices of the autistic people brought to their knees in desperation.